-&lt;sup>3 The teraspace compiler option TERASPACE(\YES \TSIFC) is available from ILE C and C++ compilers to automatically map malloc(), free(), calloc() and realloc() to their teraspace versions when STGMDL(\SNGLVL) is specified.
+3 The teraspace compiler option TERASPACE(YES TSIFC) is available from ILE C and C++ compilers to automatically map malloc(), free(), calloc() and realloc() to their teraspace versions when STGMDL(SNGLVL) is specified.

-- If you create programs using the TGTRLS(V5R4M0) parameter, be careful not to develop a dependency on passing teraspace addresses to other programs unless all these other programs can handle teraspace addresses.
-All programs that run on IBM i 6.1 or later can use teraspace addresses. - Some MI instructions cannot process a teraspace address.
-An attempt to use a teraspace address in these instructions causes an MCH0607 exception. - MATBPGM - MATPG - SCANX (only some options are limited) - Effective Address Overflow (EAO) can impair performance.
+- Some MI instructions cannot process a teraspace address.
+An attempt to use a teraspace address in these instructions causes an MCH0607 exception.

+- MATBPGM

+- MATPG

+- SCANX (only some options are limited)

+- Effective Address Overflow (EAO) can impair performance.
 This situation can occur in certain code generated for a processor prior to POWER6®.
-See "Adaptive Code Generation" on page 146.
+See "Adaptive Code Generation" on page 149.
 Specifically, an EAO can occur during an address computation on a 16-byte pointer, when the result is a teraspace address value that is less than the 16 MB boundary lower than the start address.
 A hardware interrupt is generated that is handled by the system software.
 Many such interrupts can affect performance.
 Avoid frequent teraspace address calculations that compute a smaller value in a different 16 MB area.
-Or, create your program with the MinimizeTeraspaceFalseEAOs LICOPT, as described in "Licensed Internal Code Options" on page 141.
+Or, create your program with the MinimizeTeraspaceFalseEAOs LICOPT, as described in "Licensed Internal Code Options" on page 143.